Rock With You Chords | Michael Jackson Guitar Lesson

 Rock With You chord chart.

-You can download my chord chart for Rock With You as a PDF, as well as in the iReal Pro format.
-It took me forever to get this one right, feel free to share it with your band members so you all play the correct chords.
+You can download my chord chart for Rock With You as a PDF, as well as in iReal Pro format.
+It took me forever to get this one right—feel free to share it with your band members so you can all play the correct chords.

 By 1979, Michael Jackson had reached a turning point in his extraordinary career.
-After growing up in The Jackson 5, he launched his solo career under the guidance of Quincy Jones.
+Having grown up with The Jackson 5, he launched his solo career under the guidance of Quincy Jones.

 His first album, Off the Wall, produced two major singles: Don’t Stop ’Til You Get Enough and the track we’re focusing on here—Rock With You.